 - The water at all times should remain one to three inches deep for the plant to grow.
 In other words, always cover its roots with water.

 - The most simple rule is to keep the vase or container half full of water.

 - Avoid using tap water as it might be treated with chlorine, to avoid chlorine toxicity.
 It can harm the plant severely.
-If you use tap water make sure to keep it undisturbed for at least 24 hours so that the chlorine can evaporate.
+If you use tap water make sure to keep it undisturbed for at least 16-24 hours so that the chlorine and excess minerals can evaporate.

-- For lucky bamboo–Use spring water, well or bore water, distilled water.
+- For lucky bamboo–Use spring water, well or bore water, distilled or rainwater.

-- Change the water weekly to keep the oxygen level in check or change the water and rinse the vase when it starts to look mushy and less transparent.
+- Change the water a couple of times a week to keep the oxygen level or change the water and rinse the vase when it starts to look cloudy and less transparent.